arnaudbos/i-rant/content/loom-part-1-scheduling.md

 (that is, any code that this thread is supposed to run) and instructions containing a `yield` statement.

-With cooperative scheduling, there is no intervention from the kernel to pause a thread and schedule the next one, this is all done by each task deliberately relinquishing CPU time when it is not using computing resources so that another task can run.
+With cooperative scheduling, there is no intervention from the kernel to pause a thread and schedule the next one, this is all done by each task deliberately relinquishing CPU time when it is not using computing resources (waiting on I/O after an asynchronous call, for example) so that another task can run.

 As you see, with this scheduling policy it requires **ALL** programs to cooperate and fairness is not ensured, which explains why most operating systems nowadays implement preemptive scheduling.